 Emerging technology – IoT, AI, and AR – are rapidly being introduced into field service management operations to help businesses increase profitability and improve customer service.
 As of 2018, 42% of companies had already deployed IoT into their business models.

 However, the use of IoT devices in the form of sensors, smart tech, and trackers can only truly be utilised when connected to the right system.
 Only then can team leaders, technicians, and stakeholders effectively analyse and report on operations.

 What Is IoT in Field Service Management?

 Before the rise of digital tools, field service technicians would often struggle with misidentified specs, unidentified malfunctions, and delays from inaccurate diagnoses.
-Today, advancements such as Artificial Intelligence (AI) and IoT have redefined field service management.
+Today, advancements such as Artificial Intelligence and IoT have redefined field service management.
 And these changes are only going to increase over time.
 In fact, by 2025 it’s predicted that almost 35 billion devices will be in use across the globe.

 IoT is a term used to describe the expanding network of electronic devices that connect to the internet.
 Mechanical and digital smart devices transfer data between each other and the external environment, without the need for human contact.
-IoT technology also enables connected devices to report into a central hub.
+IoT technology also enables connected devices to report to a central hub.
 Devices include a range of hardware items that are generally used for business purposes.

 IoT devices may also use AI and machine learning to make data collection and transfer more agile.

 When it comes to Field Service Management, IoT creates a seamless link between field service operations and customer engagement.
 With connected devices able to sense each other, businesses are transforming the management of time-consuming field service activities such as scheduling maintenance or locating vehicles.
 Real-time, remote diagnosis, and predictive maintenance are no longer wishes for the future.
 But they’re now available to companies to gain a competitive advantage in the marketplace.